RADIATION ONCOLOGY

 INTERNAL RADIATION THERAPY

 Both external beam radiation therapy and internal radiation therapy are critical treatments in cancer care.
-Hospitals in India, especially in cities like Delhi and Chennai, offer the best radiation therapy in India, providing patients with advanced, customized treatment options to maximize effectiveness.
+Hospitals in India, especially in cities like Delhi and Chennai, offer the best radiation therapy, providing patients with advanced, customized treatment options to maximize effectiveness.

 COST OF